docs

 You need to have a valid accessToken for the current user to load the customer profile.

-See the Auth API guide for detailed information.
+See the Authentication API guide for detailed information.

 To use the /api/oauth/me endpoint within your shop backend integration, the accessToken must be used as Authorization bearer token for calls to the Checkout API.